PollyHannah/Phylogenomic-study/README.md

 bash script_three_orthofinder.sh
 ```

-If you get an error indicating a problem with a dependency of Orthofinder (for example, DIAMOND), manually install the lastest version of the dependency.
+If you get an error indicating a problem with a dependency (for example, DIAMOND), manually install the lastest version of the dependency.

 Find the location of the dependency in the system path.
 ```bash
 which diamond
 ```